yastapova/live-stock/LiveStockSite/WebContent/README.md

 Customer Representatives should not be able to perform manager-level transactions; however, they should be able to read employee information, except for the hourly rate.
 [DONE]
 Customer Representatives should be able to record the receipt of an order from a customer.
 [DONE] A customer should not be allowed access to other customers' account information, or to any employee information.
 Also, trailing and hidden stops must be kept private.
+[DONE]

 5 Utilities [DONE]
 ----------------------------------